grow-graphics/gd/Readme.md

 # Graphics GD [![Go Reference](https://pkg.go.dev/badge/graphics.gd.svg)](https://pkg.go.dev/graphics.gd)

-This module provides a safe performant way to work with graphics and game development in Go via the GDExtension interface of any supported graphics/game engine (ie. Godot 4.3).
+This project aims to provide a safe performant way to work with graphics and game development in Go via the GDExtension interface of any supported graphics/game engine (ie. Godot 4.3).

 _Why use graphics.gd?_